tomgxz/Kraken/REPORT.md

   ```

   The changes to `__init__.py` are outlined below.
-This includes the `app.route` functions for each page
+This includes the `app.route` functions for each page.
-  The number flashed is interpereted as `settingsSidebarActivated` in the Jinja template rendering.
+  The number flashed is interpreted as `settingsSidebarActivated` in the Jinja template rendering.

   The `My Websites` `app.route` function includes the line `self.convertByteSize(self.getFolderSize(self.os.path.abspath(site.sitePath)))`.

   This will:
-  - Fetch the file path of the current selected site (`site.sitePath`), which may look like `<username>\sites\<sitename>`
+  - Fetch the file path of the currently selected site (`site.sitePath`), which may look like `<username>\sites\<sitename>`
   - Get the absolute path of the directory (`os.path.abspath()`)
   - Call the `getFolderSize` subroutine and pass the absolute path - this will return a value, in bytes, of the directory
-  - Call the `convertByteSize` subroutine and pass the size of the directory, in bytes - this will return a human readable string showing how large the directory is.
+  - Call the `convertByteSize` subroutine and pass the directory size, in bytes - this will return a human-readable string showing how large the directory is.

   The `getFolderSize` function is recursive, meaning it will call itself each time it finds another subfolder.
 It will go through each branch in a depth-first manner, before collapsing back up when there are no more subfolders.